geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Qazalin** [[00:20:57](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1257)]
 That does not happen on the buffer right now.
 That happens..
-Like, exactly when you have a UOP base, like, any UOP base, like, multiply even, even if you don't realize it, that becomes float.
+Like, exactly when you have a UOp base, like, any UOp base, like, multiply even, even if you don't realize it, that becomes float.

 **Geohot** [[00:21:12](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1272)]
 Yeah, I don't know.